surveyjs/survey-library/docs/get-started-react.md

 ## Install the `survey-react-ui` npm Package

-The SurveyJS Library for React consists of two npm packages: [`survey-core`](https://www.npmjs.com/package/survey-core) (platform-independent code) and [`survey-react-ui`](https://www.npmjs.com/package/survey-react-ui) (rendering code).
+The SurveyJS Form Library for React consists of two npm packages: [`survey-core`](https://www.npmjs.com/package/survey-core) (platform-independent code) and [`survey-react-ui`](https://www.npmjs.com/package/survey-react-ui) (rendering code).
 Run the following command to install `survey-react-ui`.
 The `survey-core` package will be installed automatically because it is listed in `survey-react-ui` dependencies.

 ```cmd
 npm install survey-react-ui --save